russarmst/pishlib/README.md

 If a parameter is passed either as an integer (in Mebibytes), "default" or "max" the amount of GPU memory is set accordingly.

-If "defaults" is passed the GPU memory is set accroding to the following table:
+If "default" is passed the GPU memory is set accroding to the following table:
 | Pi Model Memory  | gpu_mem default value |
 |------------------|-----------------------|
 | =< 1Gb           | 64                    |